koelslaw/documentation/topics/gigamon/gigamon-configuration.md

 1. This will ask you to log in with the [default credentials](../credentials.md)
 1. As soon as you log in, you'll be asked to enter the `Initial Configuration`, let's do that.

+**Note:** You need to change the hostnames, octets, and insert your passwords from the [Platform Management page](../platform-management.md) before inputting this into the Gigamon.

+A good suggestion is to perform a "Find" for `[` and replace the `[comment]` with your specific environment variables.

 ```
 Gigamon GigaVUE-OS